ISISComputingGroup/ibex_developers_manual/Building-a-windows-10-MDT-build-server.md

 - If you are creating `NDXMDTSERVPROD` as a virtual machine, you need to find a physical host for the MDT server.
   * Ideally use same specifications as for an instrument machine (14GB memory, 256GB free disk space)
   * If memory or disk space are tight, an MDT server can probably get by with ~6GB of memory and ~100GB of free disk space.
+  * __NB: if you are considering using your local machine as a host while working from home the VPN can cause issues where NDHBUILD cannot be found.
+We haven't found an easy fix for this so it's probably best to use an on-site host machine.__
 - If you are creating `NDXMDTSERVPROD` as a virtual machine, go into hyper-v manager on the MDT server host and select new machine.
 Default settings are mostly ok other than:
   * Set the name to the intended hostname of the `NDXMDTSERVPROD` machine
   * You'll need to create it on a disk which has enough space (will need ~256GB free)